elixir-europe/biovalidator/README.md

   }
 }
 ```
-will result in this response:
+will produce a response like:

 HTTP status code `200`
 ```json